What is the difference between FDM and Polyjet 3D printing technology?

 There are many factors to consider when buying a 3D printer, from the required applications and choice of materials to its overall running cost.
 In many ways, the initial capital investment is a secondary consideration – and one that can be offset against the printer’s long service life, the ability to recoup the purchase through in-house production, and generous trade-in deals when you come to upgrade.

-As an area of rapid development, it pays to keep up with the changes in the underlying technology of 3D printing.
-In our experience, though, the excitement lies not in how it achieves its output, but the way it’s changing the way the world thinks about rapid, local production.
+As an area of rapid development, it pays to keep up with the changes in 3D printing technology, allowing for more complex products to be created and often saving users valuable time.
+In our experience, the excitement lies not in how output is achieved by 3D printing machines, but the way in which 3D printing is changing the way the world thinks about rapid, local production.